One of our primary goals for our clients is what we call “wealth preservation”. First, who needs wealth preservation anyway? And what exactly is it?

 When structuring your plan, we always look at protecting your retirement assets to help ensure that if something were to happen to you, your retirement assets flow to your beneficiaries in the most efficient way possible, with a minimum of taxes.
-In some cases, we might recommend what is called a Stand-alone Retirement Trust, or SRT.
-The SRT helps your beneficiaries minimize the taxes on your retirement accounts, and allows them to receive the money over time, rather than all at once.
+In some cases, we might recommend what is called a Stand-alone Retirement Trust.
+The Stand-alone Retirement Trust helps your beneficiaries minimize the taxes on your retirement accounts, and allows them to receive the money over time, rather than all at once.
 That way, an adult of your choosing controls the money.
 This is especially useful with second marriages and in cases of divorce, where a divorced spouse might be your children's guardian, but you do not want them controlling the cash.
 Retirement planning protects your money for your family’s future.

 The protection of your primary home is another big concern for most people.

 One of the most common questions asked is “Can I protect my home from Medicaid and Nursing homes?
 Or, can they take my house?”
 During your Strategic Planning Session, our attorneys will answer all of your questions about long-term care.
 To learn the three ways to pay for Long-Term Care read our free report, How To Pay For Long-Term Care.